Industry Jargon Explained

 Mortgage jargon can be confusing, but it doesn't have to be.
 This post breaks down some of the most common mortgage terms, so you'll know what you're getting into when buying a home.
 Whether you're a first-time homebuyer or just brushing up your knowledge, understanding these mortgage terms is key to making the right decisions for your future.

 These mortgages can be a lot stricter, but there are still some options for accelerated payments (meaning lower interest rates).
-We’ll have to check with the lender on these kinds of contracts and see if they allow it or not before deciding when you want this mortgage paid off to accrue penalties after the term ends.
+We'll have to check with the lender on these kinds of contracts and see if they allow it before deciding when you want this mortgage paid off to accrue penalties after the term ends.

 Something we do everything to avoid, default is the failure to pay your mortgage loan on time.
 It can result in severe consequences—from increasing interest rates to the property being taken away.

 Short for 'derogatory,' derogs refer to an overdue account or late payments on your credit report.

 Short for 'down payment.'
 The minimum down payment is 5% on any home purchase in Canada.

 If you haven't been keeping up on our blogs, a fixed-rate mortgage means you are guaranteed to stay at the interest rate for extended periods.

 This term refers to a program where homeowners can use their credit cards or other loans as a down payment.
 The repayment of these debts is included in the calculations, so you won't have trouble paying back what was borrowed!

 When a borrower fails to keep up their mortgage payments, the lender, or bank, will often take ownership of that property.

 Think of a high-ratio mortgage as an insurance policy.
 The buyer must pay Canada Mortgage and Housing Corp., also known as CMHC, for their share to be covered if anything goes wrong with the purchase.